 The door began to close, but a slim hand interposed itself before it could shut.
 Erin wondered what would happen if she slammed the door, but then Magnolia opened it.
 She lowered her voice so that only Erin could hear.

 “Oh, and by the way, Erin.
 Though I laud your desire to protect those around you, I believe you will soon find that answer means changing the entire world.
-So the question remains: what will do you?
+So the question remains: what will you do?
 Will you try to save this world we live in, or wait for others to do it for you?”

 Erin stared at Magnolia.
 The other woman was smiling.